Writing the perfect email outreach is simple. But it can take hours if you don't know what to say.

 Jabs, are little nuggets of value that over time compound and allow you to throw a right hook ─ make a request.
 It could be asking for help, to consider buying a product, giving feedback, etc.

 If you haven't read this book, I recommend you do it now.
 It's a wealth of knowledge and will help you understand how social media works.

 If we apply this to our outreach, it can and will improve our results.
 But our approach needs to be genuine and generous.

-For example, let's say that we want to promote a piece of content and we've already found the right people in our niche.
+For instance, let's say that we want to promote a piece of content and we've already found the right people in our niche.
 Now all we have to do is reach out to them, right?